alekssro/home-lab/README.md

     source ~/.bashrc
     ```

-4. Fill out the Age public key in the `.config.env` under `BOOTSTRAP_AGE_PUBLIC_KEY`, **note** the public key should start with `age`...
+4. Keep the Age public key to fill out the [`.config.env`](https://github.com/alekssro/home-lab#-configuration) under `BOOTSTRAP_AGE_PUBLIC_KEY`, **note** the public key should start with `age`...

 ### ☁️ Global Cloudflare API Key

-In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.
+In order to use Terraform, `cloudflare-ddns` and `cert-manager` with the Cloudflare DNS challenge you will need to create an API key.

-1. Head over to Cloudflare and create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).
+1. Log in into your Cloudflare account and create an API [here](https://dash.cloudflare.com/profile/api-tokens).

 2. Under the `API Keys` section, create a global API Key.

 3. Use the API Key in the configuration section below.

 📍 You may wish to update this later on to a Cloudflare **API Token** which can be scoped to certain resources.
-I do not recommend using a Cloudflare **API Key**, however for the purposes of this template it is easier getting started without having to define which scopes and resources are needed.
 For more information see the [Cloudflare docs on API Keys and Tokens](https://developers.cloudflare.com/api/).

 ### 📄 Configuration

-📍 The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.
+📍 The `.config.env` file contains configuration that is needed by Ansible, Terraform and Flux.

 1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables.